neumantm/TgTeamComBot/README.md

 README

--German Version below - Deutsche Version unten -\n This porject originated from a hackathon of Faschaft Informatik, Universität Stuttgart in cooperation with the company iteratec from 08.07 to 09.07.2017.\n
+-German Version below - Deutsche Version unten -<br>
+This porject originated from a hackathon of Faschaft Informatik, Universität Stuttgart in cooperation with the company iteratec from 08.07 to 09.07.2017.\n
 The version for presentation at the hackathon is maintained on the branch "hackathonFinal".\n